stghn/awesome-R/README.md

 * [The R Programming Wikibook](https://en.wikibooks.org/wiki/R_Programming) - A collaborative handbook for R.
 * [R-users](https://www.r-users.com/) - A job board for R users (and the people who are looking to hire them)
 * [Analytics for industRy](https://garthtarr.github.io/meatR/index.html) - A workshop introduces R as an efficient tool for data manipulation and visualisation.
+* [Statistical Programming in R](https://american-stat-412612.netlify.app/) - Learn the basics of programming using the open source statistical program R, an interactive programming language for data science.

 ## Books